stevejburge/logtivity/readme.md

 = Can I disable all activity logs and only store custom logs? =

 Yes!
-You can easily disable all default logging that this plugin provides so that you can only store the logs that matter to you manually.
+You can easily disable all event monitoring that this plugin provides so that you can only store the audit logs that matter to you manually.
 You can also disable built in logs on an individual basis via the filter example below:

 `
 add_action('wp_logtivity_instance', function($Logtivity_Logger) {